 Red Dead Redemption 2: Release date, platforms, gameplay, and more

-Red Dead Redemption 2 was originally planned for a fall 2017 release, but Rockstar announced the game would be delayed in May 2017.
-According to an official post, Rockstar wanted to bump the game's launch date in order to optimize the game for current-generation consoles.
+Red Dead Redemption 2 was announced in October 2016 and planned for a fall 2017 release, but Rockstar revealed that the game would be delayed in May 2017.
+According to an official post, Rockstar wanted to bump the game's launch date in order to optimize Red Dead Redemption 2 for current-generation consoles.

 "This outlaw epic set across the vast and unforgiving American heartland will be the first Rockstar game created from the ground up for the latest generation of console hardware, and some extra time is necessary to ensure that we can deliver the best experience possible for our fans," Rockstar wrote.

 Rockstar has since delayed the game yet again to Oct.
 26, 2018, and Red Dead Redemption 2 is still expected to launch on PlayStation 4 and Xbox One in October.

 This story is updated regularly to reflect new information.